JihongZ/website-jihong/posts/Lectures/2025-01-13-Experiment-Design/syllabus.typ

 = Schedule
 <schedule>
 Following materials are only allowed for previewing for students registered in ESRM 64103.
 DO NOT DISTRIBUTE THEM on the internet.
-They will be removed after the course ended. #strong[All homework are due at noon on next Thursday.]
+They will be removed after the course ended. #strong[All homework are due at noon on next Monday.]

 #figure(
   align(center)[#table(